 The selfish, immature part of me wants to lay them all out before you, as if your kindness and pity would make them go away.
 They won't.

-Our disappointments are different, yours and mine, but we both have them.
+Our circumstances are different, yours and mine, but we both have them.
 Yours are as real and crushing and painful to you as mine are to me, and they linger, needling our hearts, despite our best intentions to leave them behind.

 13 Bible Verses to Overcome Disappointment

 - Believe in God's plan.
 Our God is a miracle worker.
 He can part waters, move boulders, heal the dead (not just the sick, remember, the dead), save, destroy, bless, and curse.
 He can do anything, everything, things beyond our comprehension.
+He has done, all throughout history, for Christians all over the world.

 "My thoughts are nothing like your thoughts," says the Lord.
 "And my ways are far beyond anything you could imagine.
 For just as the heavens are higher than the earth, so my ways are higher than your ways and my thoughts higher than your thoughts." -Isaiah 55:8-9